 Where compost tea and compost differ is in a couple ways: Because the tea is in a liquid form, it's easier to distribute on a regular basis, especially on a lawn or similar area.
 As a foliar application, compost tea distributes these helpful microbes on the leaf and stem surface, which can then crowd out less beneficial pathogens or directly provide nutrition.
 It's important to note that the jury is still out on whether foliar applications actually reduce plant disease, but there is no data that is actually harmful, so I'll continue to use it foliar-ly.
 Finally, and possibly most importantly, the actual brewing process feeds and energizes the beneficial microbes in the compost.
 So, when you do apply them to soil, they're in NASCAR mode.

 The production of any garden is only as good as the health of the soil from which it grows.
 The real benefit of compost tea is that while is does provide some plant nutrients inherent in the compost to the soil, more importantly, it introduces a wealth of the kind of beneficial microorganisms to your soil that foster the very decomposition process and feeding cycle that provides more usable and sustainable nutrients for your plants.
 It's quite possible that your soil is filled with organic matter and nutrients that are not in a form most beneficial for your plant to use.
 The microorganisms in compost tea provide the basis by which organic matter and chemical nutrients are broken down into usable plant food and an efficient and effective soil life cycle.
 Making compost tea a great tool to replenish barren soil or even just introduce a wider variety of bacteria, fungi and protozoa that are the basic foundation upon which organic decomposition takes place.
 This was EXACTLY the case with our garden soil.
-The soil analysis provided by our friends at Progressive Gardens that we referenced here showed us that we had adequate organic matter in the soil and we fertilized regularly but our soil was “constipated”!
+The soil analysis provided by our local organic garden store that we referenced here showed us that we had adequate organic matter in the soil and we fertilized regularly but our soil was “constipated”!
 The organic matter was not in a form usable to the plant as nutrients.
 There is also a school of thought that drenching the foliage of your plants with tea also benefits the plants by coating the leaves with beneficial organisms thereby “crowding out” more harmful elements making your garden less susceptible to disease.
 While there are many believers, the science is still inconclusive on these claims, but as it relates to benefits to the soil, the science is clear and compelling.
 As I mentioned in the opening, we've been actively working an organic veggie garden for over 10 years – 5 raised beds, approx 130 square feet – and we began adding 25 gallons of compost tea to the soil AND foliage twice weekly and our plants have never been more lush, healthy and productive.
 There is a wealth of information on composting and compost tea, here are some:

 Compost tea is becoming more available from commercial sources with each passing day.
 Here are some options: